GNOME-Nepal/site-server/CONTRIBUTING.md

    ```

 3. Setup env
-You can setup env by copying the env.example file and updating its entry to match your local settings.
+Set up environment variables env by copying the env.example file and updating its entries to match your local settings.
 ```bash
 cp env.example .env
 ```